 Forum & EXPO

 Minister & Vice Ministers

-The Ministry of Trade, Industry and Energy announced on May 30 that retail sales jumped 7.2 percent to 9.81 trillion won in April, led by a double-digit growth of online purchases.
-E-commerce sales, which account for about a third of the total retail sales, surged 15.4 percent in April from a year earlier as demand for summer products ...
+The Ministry of Trade, Industry and Energy announced on December 29 that Korea’s retail sales rose by 9.4 percent to 10.7 trillion won in November on a double-digit growth in e-commerce revenues and strong performance of brick-and-mortar retailers.
+Web-based sales, which account for more than a third of the total retail sales, jumped 16.7 pe...

 Automobile exports grow 3.4% on strong sales of eco-friendly cars in November